Aircraft artillery

 Aircraft artillery are artillery weapons with a calibre larger than 37 mm mounted on aircraft.
 First used for ground attack roles during World War I, aircraft artillery has found its use in the present day, most notably on the AC-130.

 History

 Aircraft artillery was first used for ground attack roles during World War I. A notable user of aircraft artillery was the fighter ace René Fonck.
+Airships were used with some success, mostly used to harass cities, but after the development of incendiary ammunition they were stopped being used due to the fire igniting the hydrogen used for the Zepplins.

+During World War 2 multiple planes used large calibre cannons for: